tristanMatthias/spiral/articles/green-introduction/index.md

 Green’s quest for making everyone comfortable is plain impractical when taken to a larger scale.
 In its attempts of inclusivity, it becomes so rigid, so afraid of offending or triggering someone, that it dilutes the entire experience for everyone involved.

 The reality is that any decision you make (especially at a product, government, or leadership level) will rub someone the wrong way.
-The work should not be placed in just reducing “offensive” concepts and training and helping others become more tolerant.
+The work should not be placed in just reducing “offensive” concepts, but instead training and helping others become more tolerant.
 This would resolve many of Green’s problems.

 ### We can be anything we choose
 Until you can’t.
 Let me explain.